Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/Set-CMGlobalCondition.md

 ### -ScriptLanguage
 Specifies a scripting language to use.
-The acceptable values for this parameter are: PowerShell, VBScript, and JScript.
+The acceptable values for this parameter are:

+- PowerShell
+- VBScript
+- JScript

 ```yaml
 Type: ScriptingLanguage